xCuzImPro/DiscordBot_GameBot/README.md

 https://github.com/xCuzImPro/DiscordBot_GameBot/
 https://cuzimpr0.visualstudio.com/DiscordBot_GameBot

+Eng:
+I would like to see a bot of the online time of Discord users in certain games.
+Once a game is detected, all online users of the discord are assigned to groups that are currently playing the same game.
+When a player stops playing his game, he is removed from the group.
+If no users are in a group, the group is deleted.
+To do this you want an adminpanel, where you can see statistics about the game time of each user.

+Ger:
+ich möchte einen Bot der die Onlinezeit von Discord Usern in bestimmten Spielen erfasst.
+Sobald ein Spiel erkannt wird, werden alle online Nutzer des Discords in Gruppen zugeordnet, die aktuell das gleiche Spiel spielen.
+Wenn ein Spieler aufhört sein Spiel zu spielen, wird er aus der Gruppe entfernt.
+Wenn keine Nutzer mehr in einer Gruppe sind wird die Gruppe gelöscht.
+Dazu willst du einen Adminpanel, wo man u.a.
+Statistiken über die Spielzeit der einzelnen Nutzer sieht.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process